bramsmulders/bramsmulders.com/src/pages/available.md

 ## Availability

 I’m for hire as a senior Front-end UI developer.
-Currently **[I will be open for new long-term projects, performance audits and consultancy from Q3 2021](#heading-still-with-me)**.
+Currently **[I am open for new long-term projects, performance audits and consultancy from Q3 2021](#heading-still-with-me)**.

 I hold myself to high standards in: